Attention Deficit Hyperactivity Disorder (ADHD) medication shortage

 As you may be aware there is currently a national shortage of some ADHD medications.
 This is a result of manufacturing issues and increased global demand.

-We want to give assurance that steps are being taken at a national level to resolve this situation as quickly as possible and it is anticipated that stocks of most ADHD medications will return to normal by early 2024.
+We want to give assurance that steps are being taken at a national level to resolve this situation as quickly as possible.
 During this time, we encourage you to access the below resources which offer a range of support and guidance during this time:

 I think my child may have ADHD